Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Fed-Span Operations

 Consequently, the overall latency of global aggregation is determined by the latency of model arrival at the root satellite, given by { $\tau^{\mathsf{GA},(k)} = \tau_{n'}^{\mathsf{GA}, (k)}$}, where { $n' = r^{\mathsf{A}, (k)}$}.
 We assume a bounded global aggregation window as follows:

-Similar to~\eqref{cons:SGD_4}, proper model aggregation without link interruptions in the tree is ensured through the following CCR:
+Similar to~\eqref{cons:SGD_4}, proper model aggregation without link interruptions is ensured through the following CCR:

-Finally, the total energy consumption of performing global aggregation { $k$} is given by
+Finally, the total energy consumption of performing global aggregation { $k$} is given by:

-\subsection{Notion of Idle Times in {\tt Fed-Span} (lines \ref{ID:start}-\ref{ID:end} in Alg.~\ref{alg:Fed-Span_alg})}
+\subsection{Notion of Idle Times in {Fed-Span} (lines \ref{ID:start}-\ref{ID:end} in Alg.~\ref{alg:Fed-Span_alg})}

-Existing works on Fed-LS \cite{9749193,10021101, chen2022satellite ,nguyen2022federated, 10216376, 9674028, tang2022federated,10121575,10039157, elmahallawy2023optimizing, elmahallawy2023one} often assume continuous back-to-back model training on satellites, which is unrealistic due to satellites' resource limitations, such as their limited battery capacities modeled in Sec.~\ref{sec:satellite_heterogeneity}.
-To address this, {\tt Fed-Span} introduces the concept of satellite \textit{idle time} to the Fed-LS literature.
-Specifically, in {\tt Fed-Span}, a grace period, called \textit{idle time}, follows each local training round { $\ell{\in}\mathcal{L}^{(k)}$}, during which satellites pause operations to conserve resources.
+Existing works on Fed-LS \cite{9749193,10021101, chen2022satellite ,nguyen2022federated, 10216376, 9674028, tang2022federated,10121575,10039157, elmahallawy2023optimizing, elmahallawy2023one} often assume continuous back-to-back model training on satellites, which is unrealistic due to satellites' resource limitations, such as their limited battery capacities.
+To address this, in {Fed-Span}, a grace period, called \textit{idle time}, follows each local training round { $\ell{\in}\mathcal{L}^{(k)}$}, during which satellites pause operations to conserve resources.
 Let { $\Omega^{(k,\ell)}$} denote the duration of this idle time (visualized in Fig.~\ref{fig:training_process}), which is considered as a degree of freedom and later optimized in Sec.~\ref{sec:optimization_problem}; mathematically: